 THE COURT REPORT

-David Mota -V- Albert Camillus and Akami Oil Palm Limited (2014)
+SABL leases null and void: Mota -V- Camillus and Akami Oil Palm

 The National Court has ruled a further two Special Agriculture and Business Leases null and void for constructive fraud.